lmdulick/GatorGoalMate/README.md

 # Tasks Completed
 - editing the Master Branch README
+- adding all Sprints to the Issues tab
+- creating and editing README in Issues tab
+- creating the framework for the frontend/React and backend/Express

 # Tasks Currently Working On
-- creating the framework for the frontend/React and backend/Express
+-  Sprint 1: Account Creation and Login

 # Tasks To-Do
+-